Skip to main content

 Banjo - Clarke Buehling

-Following the acquisition of four old banjos with the support of the Friends of the Royal Museums of Art and History an four other instruments from the collection of the English banjo player Pete Stanley (1937-2020), Clarke Buehling is coming to the MIM!
+Following the acquisition of four old banjos and the donation of four other instruments from the collection of the English banjo player Pete Stanley (1937-2020), Clarke Buehling is coming to the MIM!

 Buehling is one of the most important representatives of the five-string banjo in the US.
 He was a pupil of Frank Bradbury (1896-1981) who was a close friend of the greatest players of his time, such as Alfred Farland, Fred Bacon, Sylvester Ossman and Fred Van Eps.
 He's also a figure who bridges the present day with the late 19th and early 20th centuries.